Amossonny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * chmod 007 hello is a script that sets the permission to the file hello as follows: ------rwx
 * chmod 753 hello is a script that sets the mode of the file hello to this: -rwxr-x-wx
 * chmod --reference=olleh hello is a script that sets the mode of the file hello the same as olleh’s mode
+* chmod -R a+X * is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users